xtao-org/tao-parser-c/README.md

 # Interactive version

-Interactive version of the parser in JavaScript can be to tried at [tree-annotation.org](https://tree-annotation.org/parser.html).
+Interactive version of the parser in JavaScript can be tried at [tree-annotation.org](https://tree-annotation.org/parser.html).

 # Usage